javaguruen/advanced-kotlin-workshop/exercises02/exercises-02-arrow.md

----
-theme: default
-_class: lead
-paginate: true
-backgroundColor: #fff
-marp: true
----

 # Exercises part 2
 The goal of this exercise is to practice implementing a custom domain type/class where the business logic for valid values are implemented in the custom type not in a separate validator.
-Thus we are guaranteed to alway have instances with valid values. you will also use the arrow library's Validated when validating the values before instanciation.
+Thus we are guaranteed to alway have instances with valid values. you will also use the arrow library's Validated when validating the values before instantiation.

 ## Before you start
-In the directory `exercise02/` there is an appliction that are implemented the traditional way with a simple rest controller, mapping from api model to domain model and, a servie to "do the things" and a repository to persist Users.
+In the directory `exercise02/` there is an application that are implemented the traditional way with a simple rest controller, mapping from api model to domain model and, a servie to "do the things" and a repository to persist Users.

 Run `mvn clean install` before you start.